quantnetwork/overledger-sdks/README.md

+> ❗**IMPORTANT**❗
+>
+> This repository, including the SDKs within it, has been archived and will no longer be maintained.
+>
+> For up-to-date multi-language examples to interact with each Overledger API, please visit Quant’s Developer Hub API reference pages, beginning [here](https://developers.quant.network/reference).
+>
+> ❗**IMPORTANT**❗

 # overledger-sdks

 This github repository provides different language SDKs, which can be found in the [SDK folder](https://github.com/quantnetwork/overledger-sdks/tree/main/SDKs), for the Overledger DLT API Gateway.